 Service in the daily running of the school

-Parents who pray - a small group of Christian parents meet on Monday mornings to pray for the needs of the school.
+Parents who pray - a small group of Christian parents meet on Friday mornings at 7:20 to pray for the needs of the school.

 A wonderful group of Grade 8 mums are responsible for providing and arranging the beautiful flowers seen in the foyer, front office and Principal’s office.

 We could use this to contribute to our bursary fund; we could continue to keep our classes small, attract top teaching staff; we could continue developing and maintaining our infrastructure; honour our commitment to adopting sustainable and environmentally sound practices - these are just some of the ways your contribution could make a difference.

 Giving of your time and expertise contribute immeasurably to our growth as a school.

 MySchool, MyVillage, MyPlanet - one of South Africa's biggest fundraising programmes.
 Every time you use your card at any of the partner stores they give back a percentage of your purchase value, on your behalf, to us at absolutely no cost to you!